-- 1) Obtain at least 12 copies of the official death certificate when it becomes available.
+- 1. Obtain copies of the official death certificate when it becomes available.
 In some cases you will be able to use a photocopy, but some businesses will request an original death certificate.
-Since many death records are public, a business may require more than just a death certificate as proof. - 2) Immediately contact the CRAs in writing and request a "deceased" alert be placed on their credit report.
-You should also request a copy of the credit report. - 3) Contact all credit issuers, collection agencies, the CRAs and any other financial institutions that need to know of the death using the required procedures for each one.
-Include the following information on all letters: - Name and SSN of deceased - Last known address - Last 5 years of addresses - Date of birth - Date of death - To speed up processing, include all requested documentation specific to that agency in the first letter. - Send all mail certified, return receipt requested. - Keep copies of all correspondence, noting date sent and any response(s) you receive. - Contact each of the CRAs.
+Since many death records are public, a business may require more than just a death certificate as proof. - 2.
+Immediately contact the Credit Reporting Agencies ("CRAs") in writing and request a "deceased" alert be placed on their credit report.
+You should also request a copy of the credit report. - 3.
+Contact all credit issuers, collection agencies, the CRAs and any other financial institutions that need to know of the death using the required procedures for each one.
+Include the following information on all letters: legal Name and Social Security number of deceased, last 5 years of addresses, date of birth, and date of death. - 4.
+Contact each of the CRAs.
 Request a copy of the decedent's credit report.
 A review of each report will let you know of any active credit accounts that still need to be closed, or any pending collection notices.
-Be sure to ask for all contact information on accounts currently open in the name of the deceased (credit granters, collection agencies, etc.) so that you can follow through with those entities. - Request that the report is flagged with the following alert: "Deceased.
+Be sure to ask for all contact information on accounts currently open in the name of the deceased (credit granters, collection agencies, etc.) so that you can follow through with those entities. - 5.
+Request that the report is flagged with the following alert: "Deceased.
 Do not issue credit.
-If an application is made for credit, notify the following person(s) immediately: (list the next surviving relative, executor/trustee of the estate and/or local law enforcement agency- noting the relationship)." - Friends, neighbors or distant relatives do not have the same rights as a spouse or executor of the estate.
+If an application is made for credit, notify the following person(s) immediately: (list the next surviving relative, executor/trustee of the estate and/or local law enforcement agency- noting the relationship)."

+Friends, neighbors or distant relatives do not have the same rights as a spouse or executor of the estate.
 They are classified as a third party and a CRA may not mail out a credit report or change data on a consumer file upon their request.
 If you fall into this classification and are dealing with a very unique situation, you may write to the CRA and explain the situation.
 They are handled on a case-by case basis.
 Specific instructions for each credit reporting agency (CRA) are listed below.